Australian Baha'i Sites

 Subscribe

-A seaside neighbourhood south of Wollongong, New South Wales, the Shell Cove community is working to strengthen the Baha’i moral education process taking root in its locality using the Ruhi institute as its driving force.
+A seaside community south of Wollongong, New South Wales, the friends in Shellharbour are working to strengthen the Baha’i moral education process taking root in the locality, such as through the community-building activities unfolding in the neighbourhood of Shell Cove.

 More